MrPrimate/ddb-adventure-muncher/README.md

-# DDB Adventure Muncher Alpha
+# DDB Adventure Muncher Beta

-Please do not share this link with other people.
+This is a Beta release for Patreon Supporters.
+It will be available more widely soon, until then, please don't share this link.

+## How?

+The adventure muncher checks with DDB to see what adventures you own and presents a list.

+When you select an adventure it will download the data and attempt to extract relevant journals, scenes, and tables for foundry.

+It bundles these into a zip file for importing.

+All the adventure generation and calls to DDB are done locally.
+A single call to my DDB proxy is made when you run the proxy with your cobalt token to authenticate to DDB and see if you own the content.
+If it does it provides some enhancement data to improve things like quality of maps.
+If you wish to disable this call, add the following setting to your `config.json` file: `"disableEnhancedDownloads": true`.

 ## How does this work?

-* You will need to import monsters, spells, and items using DDB Importer first.
+* You will need to import monsters, spells, and items using 9DDB Importer](https://foundryvtt.com/packages/ddb-importer/) first.
 * When you are happy with the data in your compendiums, you can use the Adventure Config Exporter button to download a config mapping.
 You can find this in the Experimental tab of the muncher screen if your supporter tier can access the alpha and are using v0.6.25+ of DDB Importer.
 * This file contains a cobalt cookie value and mappings to the imported compendium entries.
 The adventure muncher will use these to construct links to the right spells/items etc in Journal entries.